Soiling their beds

 This is usually a problem of pigs kept intensively and usually starts 4-22 days after weaning.
 Outdoor pigs generally have other more interesting things to do!

-- Check ventilation -for build up of foul air (ammonia) and high humidity.
+- Check ventilation -for the build-up of foul air (ammonia) and high humidity.

 - Check for chilling and overheating.